Communication of the Trump administration during the COVID-19 pandemic: January 1 to February 24

 In January and February 2020, U.S. intelligence agencies delivered over a dozen classified warnings in the President's Daily Brief about COVID-19, including its potential to inflict severe political and economic damage.
-President Donald Trump typically does not read that daily brief and often has "little patience" when people summarize it orally, The Washington Post reported.
-The brief is also shared with other officials in the administration.
+President Donald Trump typically did not read daily briefs and often has "little patience" for oral summaries, The Washington Post reported.
+Each brief was also shared with other officials in the administration.
 The Office of the Director of National Intelligence, which produces the President's Daily Brief, denied that there were repeated mentions of COVID-19.

 On January 8, 2020, the U.S. Centers for Disease Control and Prevention (CDC) released a health advisory regarding an outbreak of pneumonia in Wuhan, Hubei Province, China, which was being caused by a yet-unidentified virus.
 It issued a low-level travel notice for Wuhan with a reminder to practice "usual precautions".
 The CDC advised clinicians that U.S. patients with severe respiratory illnesses should be checked for travel history to Wuhan, and that health authorities should be immediately informed of cases meeting such criteria.

 On January 17, the CDC conducted its first press briefing on the novel coronavirus.
-On January 21, after the first U.S case of the novel coronavirus was confirmed, the CDC's National Center for Immunization and Respiratory Diseases director, Nancy Messonnier, stated that: "we do expect additional cases in the United States and globally ...
-The confirmation that human-to-human spread with this virus is occurring in Asia certainly raises our level of concern.
-But we continue to believe the risk of this novel coronavirus to the American public at large remains low at this time."
+On January 21, after the first U.S case of the novel coronavirus was confirmed, the CDC's National Center for Immunization and Respiratory Diseases director, Nancy Messonnier, stated that additional cases were expected to occur globally from human-to-human transmission, but the disease posed a low risk to the public at large.